boynanboy/mydocker/README.md

 Change the logs functions makes so I can find out why pivot was not working properly

 # for the code of Chapter 4.1
-It is exactly the same as code-3.3-cheng due the issue of code of the book code-3.2 is exactly the same as code-4.1
+It is almost the same as code-3.3-cheng due the issue of code of the book code-3.2 is exactly the same as code-4.1 add Cmd.Dir which gives a static image layer

+# for the code of Chapter 4.2 and whats next
+Using overlayfs instead of aufs to container writable layer and base readble image layer

 # P.S
 branch {{branch}}-cheng is my modifications on {{branch}} which makes it runable on my machine